 Unstable Release

 - No standard SRU on an unstable kernel, the CKT will issue updates as deemed beneficial and at their discretion.
-Most likely per each RC release and then finally on transition to a stabilized kernel, but that is an example and not a requirement.
+Most likely per each RC release, but that is an example and not a requirement.

 - An unstable kernel is considered unsupported so any reported issues or formal support requests will be addressed best-effort by the CKT, but it will be considered acceptable to defer any investigation until after kernel stabilization.